Book: Into the Still Blue (#3 Under the Never Sky)

 Secondary characters seem to be the trump card of every book.

-It was Roar in Through the Ever Night and now, Soren inInto the Still Blue
+It was Roar in Through the Ever Night and now, Soren inInto the Still Blue.

 Soren really surprised me and this was even after, I knew that I was going to like him.
 I had already read some reviews before reading ITSB and almost all of them had something to say about Soren.
 If Roar propelled TTEN for you then Soren will saveITSB for you.